 The Five Star Technical Users' Guide

-The Technical Users’ Guide describes the methods and measures to compute an Overall Five Star rating as well as three sub-components of the overall rating.
+CMS' Technical Users’ Guide describes the methods and measures to compute a nursing homes Overall Five Star rating and its three pillars, including the staffing Five Star rating.

 The Technical Users’ Guide describes the methods and measures to compute an Overall Five Star rating as well as three sub-components of the overall rating: